-- Steals or insists to be given your passwords.
+- Steals or insists on being given your passwords.

 - Constantly texts you and makes you feel like you can’t be separated from your phone for fear that you will be punished.

-- Looks through your phone frequently, checks up on your pictures, texts and outgoing calls.
+- Looks through your phone frequently or checks up on your pictures, texts, and outgoing calls.

 - Tags you unkindly in pictures on Instagram, Tumblr, etc.